 * Not to be eaten! *

-Combine the ingredients in a medium sized bowl and gradually add the water to form a dough.
+Combine the ingredients in a medium-sized bowl and gradually add the water to form a dough.
 Roll the dough out and cut the figure out as shown above.
 Cut out two long narrow strips for arms and join at shoulders (wet surface to which arms will be applied).
 Make slits in dough for fingers.
 Mark closed eyelids and noise with any pointed object.
 Wipe entire figure down with a lightly dampened cloth to make shiny.
-Bake in moderate oven until golden.
+Bake in a moderate oven until golden.

 Happy Fasting or Kali Sarakosti!

-*Special Thanks to Ms. Aliki Banti and Melina’s Kindergarten
+*Special Thanks to Ms Aliki Banti and Melina’s Kindergarten